glassdb/zinc/README.md

 ## Loading into gemstone

-You'll also need to load the SocketStream port from the PharoCompat repository here: http://seaside.gemstone.com/ss/PharoCompat
+You should first load the SocketStream port from the PharoCompat repository here: http://seaside.gemstone.com/ss/PharoCompat